 Avoid flashing (and underbasing)

-Because of their high rayon count, tri-blends and poly blend garments have a much higher sensitivity to heat and are prone to scorching.
+Because of their high rayon count, tri-blends t-shirts and poly blend garments have a much higher sensitivity to heat and are prone to scorching.
 This means you should avoid flashing when at all possible.
 Since underbasing requires you to flash your first layer of white ink, you should also avoid using a white underbase in your prints.

 Print wet-on-wet (and embrace the vintage look)